antrev/Special-Needs-411/readme.md

 ## Timeline

-### Tuesday - Project Proposals: Due Tomorrow 6/27! :calendar:
+### Tuesday - Project Proposals: Due Tonight 6/27! :calendar:
 * **Spend the evening coming up with ideas and making plans for your app.** By the end of the night, submit your project proposal!
 * All proposals should be in the form of an issue attached to this repository.
 * __Your proposal should include:__